 The Company has a stock option plan, which authorizes the Board of Directors to grant options to directors, officers, employees and consultants to acquire up to 10% of the issued and outstanding common shares of the Company.
 Under the plan, the exercise price of each option may not be less than market price of the Company's stock calculated on the date of the grant less the applicable discount.
 The options can be granted for a maximum term of 10 years.
 The Company's stock option plan contains no vesting requirements but permits the board of directors to specify a vesting schedule in its discretion.
-There was no stock option activity during the periods ended August 31, 2022 and 2021
+There was no stock option activity during the period ended November 30, 2022 and the year ended May 31, 2022.